Nova1422/plugins/myplugins/unlimited.dfc/README.md

-reduces firing energy, fuel, heat, and force to 0, while increasing fire rate sixfold
+reduces its firing energy, fuel, heat, and force to 0, while increasing fire rate sixfold